-We have a brilliant campus just outside Norwich city centre, with enviable facilities for the arts, culture, and sports.
-The Academy opened in September 2015 but there has been a school on the site since 1958.
+We have a brilliant campus just outside Norwich city centre, with enviable facilities for the arts, culture and sports.
+The academy opened in September 2015 but there has been a school on our site since 1958.

 Our values are:

 We show respect to each other, and treat people how we would like them to treat us.
 We express our needs confidently, but we are willing to compromise to ensure everyone gets a fair shot.